 Whereas in 1995, when it was shown to prospective clients, a unit was going for about Sh25 million but now the price is so high Mr Ehsain says it’s more sentimental than monetary – especially for House 12.

-House 12 is distinctly the largest house within the community, occupying a one-acre raised garden – which further improves the privacy of inhabitants of the house away from the prying eyes of neighbouring residents.
+House 12 is distinctly the largest house within the community, occupying a one-acre raised garden – which further improves the privacy of inhabitants of the house away from the prying eyes of neighboring residents.

 According to the architect of Iranian descent, Mr Ehsani who previously lectured on the relationship of architecture and engineering at the University of California and at the University of Nairobi for 12 years, “the designs of Magnolia Hills pay attention to the positive weather of Kenya, the beautiful greenery, the intensity of our rains and the sunny days.
 So we tend to go for large amounts of glass to allow special light into the buildings.”